This country-specific Q&A gives a pragmatic overview of the law and practice of insurance & reinsurance law in Ireland.

 How is the writing of insurance contracts regulated in the jurisdiction?

-The law in relation to insurance contracts in Ireland is primarily governed by common law principles, the origins of which can be found in case law.
 There is no statutory definition of a contract of insurance under Irish law, nor are there specific rules for the formation of an insurance contract beyond the general principles of contract law and the duty of utmost good faith.
+As a result, the law in relation to insurance contracts in Ireland is primarily governed by common law principles, the origins of which can be found in case law.
 Irish legislation does not specify the essential legal elements of an insurance contract and the courts have considered it on a case-by-case basis.

-The Central Bank of Ireland (the “Central Bank”) is responsible for the prudential regulation of insurance and reinsurance undertakings and intermediaries operating in Ireland.
-The European Communities (Insurance and Reinsurance) Regulations 2015 (the "2015 Regulations") transposed Directive 2009/138/EC of the European Parliament and of the Council of 25 November 2009 on the taking-up and pursuit of the business of Insurance and Reinsurance (“Solvency II”) into Irish law.
-The 2015 Regulations set out the regulatory framework within which insurance activity may be carried on by (re)insurers in Ireland.
+The Central Bank of Ireland (the “Central Bank”) is responsible for the prudential regulation of (re)insurance undertakings and intermediaries operating in Ireland.
+The European Communities (Insurance and Reinsurance) Regulations 2015 (the "2015 Regulations"), which transposed Directive 2009/138/EC of the European Parliament and of the Council of 25 November 2009 (“Solvency II”) into Irish law, sets out the regulatory framework within which insurance activity may be carried on by (re)insurers in Ireland.
 The 2015 Regulations received minor amendments by way of the European Union (Insurance and Reinsurance) (Amendment) Regulations 2017 (the “2017 Regulations”).

 Are types of insurers regulated differently (i.e. life companies, reinsurers)?